edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ## Exceptions {/*exceptions*/}

-Bot Manager Advanced allows you to exempt traffic from bot detection by URL, user agent, JA3 fingerprint, and cookie. {{ PRODUCT }} Premier customers may also exempt traffic by JA4 fingerprint.
+Premier and Advanced Bot Manager allow you to exempt traffic from bot detection by URL, user agent, JA3 fingerprint, and cookie.
+Premier Bot Manager and {{ PRODUCT }} Premier customers may also exempt traffic by JA4 fingerprint.

 **Key information:**